 But as she has recently proven, she’s no shrinking violet.
 Whether it’s been defending her personal decisions against certain political interests or taking on reality TV, this sassy lady is undaunted, unflappable.

-On leg two of my 50 States road trip of 2019, I’d driven in from Richmond, Virginia, and before that North Carolina, where I discovered Nina Simone’s birthplace in a cute town called Tryon and a slightly less classy place called Cum Park Plaza that was unbelievably soggy.
+On leg two of my 50 States road trip that year, I’d driven in from Richmond, Virginia, and before that North Carolina, where I discovered Nina Simone’s birthplace in a cute town called Tryon and a slightly less classy place called Cum Park Plaza that was unbelievably soggy.

 By the time I reached Maryland, the weather was warm and dry and I managed to reach my seat at the appropriately named Merriweather Post Pavilion just before opening act Babyface took to the stage.
 And though he excited the almost entirely black audience way more than me, I was more than a little surprised to learn he’d just turned 60.
 This Indiana boy didn’t get his name for nuthin’.